chrisnajman/one-page-site-template/README.md

 - all accordion content displays,
 - the slides and captions are stacked,
 - the glossary is visible under the main text,
-- the modal pop up content is displayed at the top of the page.
+- the modal pop up content is displayed under the main heading (h1).

 ## Installation
 There are two ways of doing this.
 I prefer the first.